NCAS-CMS/LFRic_container/README.md

 lfric_env.def is the Singularity definition file.

-lfric.sub is and example ARCHER2 submission script.
+archer2_lfric.sub is an example ARCHER2 submission script and dirac_lfric.sub an example DiRAC HPC submission script.